TooTallNate/SandboxJS/README.md

 This could potentially be used as the backbone for browser-side:

- * Isolated scope module loading (could implement CommonJS on top of this).
+ * Isolated scope module loading (CommonJS could implemented on top of this).
  * Client-side HTML templates, with access to certain defined variables.
  * Defining custom JavaScript environments (APIs), then loading external _script_ files that interact with the custom API (abstracting the browser/DOM away).

 API